Captive Bred

 Captive Care

-• Enclosure: A naturalistic enclosure is recommended.
-Adults should be housed in at least a 6′ × 2′ × 2′ enclosure with sturdy climbing branches, hides, cork bark, and plant cover.
-Bioactive setups with soil substrate, live plants, and leaf litter provide excellent enrichment and stable humidity.
+Enclosure: A naturalistic enclosure is strongly recommended.
+Adults should be housed in a minimum enclosure size of 6′ × 2′ × 2′ (183 × 61 × 61 cm).
+Provide multiple hides, sturdy branches, cork bark, and visual barriers.
+Soil-based or mulch substrates assist with humidity retention and environmental enrichment.

 Genetics Note